oneinfra/oneinfra/docs/joining-worker-nodes.md

 * `oi` on the worker node detects the `Issued` condition became `True`, and so it performs the following actions:

-  * Decipher the kubeconfig file, and write it to disk.
+  * Decipher the kubeconfig file, and write it to disk
-  * Decipher the kubelet config file, and write it to disk.
+  * Decipher the kubelet config file, and write it to disk
-  * Install the `kubelet` binary that matches the Kubernetes version in the `NodeJoinRequest` `status` object.
+  * Install the `kubelet` binary that matches the Kubernetes version in the `NodeJoinRequest` `status` object
-  * Set up a `systemd` service to enable and start the `kubelet`.
+  * Set up a `systemd` service to enable and start the `kubelet`
-  * (TODO) Set up wireguard, if needed.
+  * Set up wireguard if needed
   * Exit successfully

 From this point on, the `kubelet` in the worker node will